mikhailklimov1/apply_k8s_manifest/README.md

 This role reads and stores data from ansible folder.
 Each cluster should have it's own folder within ansible folder with a required data. 'backup-cluster-name' should have backup manifests.
 And 'new-cluster-name' should store authentication data.
 Example:

-├── backup-cluster-name
-│   └── backup
-│       ├── manifest1.yaml
-│       ├── manifest2.yaml
-│       └── manifest3.yaml

-├── new-cluster-name
+cluster_name/
-│   └── auth
+├── auth
 │   ├── kubeadmin-password
 │   └── kubeconfig

-backup_cluster: An old сluster hostname (eq old cluster folder name)
+└── manifests_folder
+        ├── manifest1.yaml
+        ├── manifest2.yaml
+        └── manifest3.yaml

-new_cluster_name: A new cluster hostname (eq new cluster folder name)
+cluster_name: A cluster hostname (eq new cluster folder name)
-new_domain_name: A domain name of the new cluster
+domain_name: A domain name of the new cluster
+manifests_folder: A directory name where manifests to apply are stored
 manifests: Names of the .yaml files in ./backup-cluster-name/backup folder

 Dependencies